 - swelling around the anus

 Causes of Rectal Bleeding

 Hemorrhoids are veins just below the surface of the skin that have become inflamed or swollen.
 They can occur on the skin around your anus (external hemorrhoids) or inside your rectum (internal hemorrhoids).
-Already sensitive, they bleed easily if irritated.
-If you find bright red blood while suffering from hemorrhoids, it’s often nothing to worry about.
+Already sensitive, they can bleed easily if irritated.
 Common causes of hemorrhoids are:

 - Sitting on the toilet too long

 Tears in the lining of your anus are called anal fissures.
 Most often, they appear after bouts of constipation, passing hard stools, diarrhea or inflammation.
 Anal fissures can cause pain during and immediately after a bowel movement.

 Colon or rectal polyps are benign growths within the lining of your colon or rectum.
 Some can cause minor bleeding.
 Polyps usually are the result of abnormal cell growth.
 Although a vast majority of polyps do not lead to cancer, some do if left untreated, so it’s important to remove them.
 That’s why most doctors recommend a regular colonoscopy for people over 50.

 Proctitis is a medical condition that occurs when the lining of your rectum becomes inflamed.
 This can be a painful condition.
 Causes include: